Tamati Reedy: Early life and family

 Reedy was born in Ruatoria on 16 July 1936, the son of Iritana Te Arohanui Hakuwai Reedy (née Haig) and Kotuku Rerengatahi Reedy, and affiliates to Ngāti Porou.
 On his father's side, his grandmother was Materoa Reedy and his uncle was Arnold Reedy.
+His niece is Professor Virginia Warriner.
 He was raised on Kaitoko Station in the Maraehara River valley, in the home of his maternal grandparents, Hirini and Henrietta Haig, and educated at Hiruharama Native School and Manutahi Maori District High School in Ruatoria, where he was dux in 1953.
 Reedy went on to train as a schoolteacher at Wellington Teachers' Training College.

 Reedy married Tilly Te Koingo Moeke, also of Ngāti Porou from Ruatoria and a teacher trainee at the time, and they had eight children.
 One of their daughters, Mei Reedy-Taare, contested Te Tai Tonga for the Māori Party at the 2017 general election.

 In 1956, Reedy served a period of compulsory military training.